Frequently Asked Questions

 If you forgot your password, you can still sign in to the portal by clicking the "Forgot Password" link in the Sign In box.
-Follow the prompts giving the information you do have.
-You can sign in by answering your security questions correctly, or if you don't remember those, by providing your attorney number and PIN (What is my PIN?)
+Follow the prompts and provide the information you do have.
+You can have your password reset or sign in by answering your security questions correctly.
+Alternatively, you can sign in with your attorney number and pin at http://portal.courts.in.gov/pin.

 Attorney numbers are printed in different formats on correspondence from different Supreme Court agencies.
 In addition, some attorneys used to have a letter to indicate a name change.
 Those letters have been eliminated.